 - Ensure no previous RRA exist; if it does, just enhance the current RRA document

-- Create a copy of the template.
+- Everyone can view a copy of the RRA template

 - Invite 1 or 2 members (product/service owners, lead engineers, etc.) related to the service with a bit of technical knowledge.

 - Ensure the invitees attempt to bring a data flow diagram and have an understanding of the data the service stores or processes.

 - You do not want more than 4 or 5 people total as this will slow down the RRA significantly.
 Most RRAs are run 1 on 1 (2 people total).

 - Make sure everyone invited has edit rights to the document, and have the document opened in front of them when the RRA starts (you can also just share your screen).